 What really separated Spengler from the majority of historians was his method, the "form-language of human history," his concern to see analogies between different cultural epochs.
 "The means whereby to identify dead forms is Mathematical Law.
 The means whereby to understand living forms is Analogy," he wrote.
 Thus he regarded Pythagoras, Mohammed and Cromwell as the embodiments of the one and same puritanical movement, compared modern times to late antiquity and saw similarities between the electoral campaigns of Rome and the United States, and forecast that the Western world would face the same chaos as ancient Egypt in 1800-1550 BC.
 Spengler acknowledged his debt to Goethe, who followed in his poem 'Die Metamorphose der Pflanze' the development of the plant-form from the leaf through a series of intermediate forms.
 Goethe's poem also inspired Wittgenstein's views in Logik, Sprache, Philosophie where he dealt with the morphology of the use of an expression.
 In Culture and Value he wrote: "Spengler could be better understood if he said: I am comparing different cultural epochs with the lives of families; within a family there is a family resemblance, though you will also find a resemblance between members of different families; family resemblance differs from the other sort of resemblance in such and such ways, etc."

-Spengler's impact was in his time immense but brief.
-In the West,
+in his very cultivated, readable, and engaging style."
+(My Belief: Essays on Life and Art, 1979, p.
+370) Spengler's impact was in his time immense but brief.
+In the

 where progress and economic growth have been regarded as one and